 The indicators allow health boards, primary care clusters, GP practices and prescribers to compare their current prescribing practice against an agreed standard of quality.

-For 2020-2021, the National Prescribing Indicators: Supporting Safe and Optimised Prescribing focus on three priority areas of prescribing:
+For the previous year (2020-2021), the National Prescribing Indicators: Supporting Safe and Optimised Prescribing focused on three priority areas of prescribing:

-These three priority areas are supported by additional indicators:
+These three priority areas were supported by additional indicators: